-The other example related to China's almost 'morbid' opposition to any association with the organizations with which at one time she was actively involved.
+^{41.} ZANU's Chairman, Ndbaningi Sithole, went to China in December 1963 to January 1964.
+The author was privileged to have travelled together with him.
+On Mr. Sithole's return to Rhodesia from China, he was arrested by the settler authorities, jailed and then detained.
+He is still under detention.
+Emmanuel N. Dube, in his essay, "Relations between Liberation Movements and the OAU", inter alia states: "The Sino-Soviet split also manifests itself in the differences between ZAPU and ZANU.
+Of late Peking appears to be backing ZANU and Russia, ZAPU".
+See Dube's essay in Shamuyarira, op.cit., p.51 was actively involved.
 These include AAPSO, the World Peace Council and the Afro-Asian-Latin American Solidarity Organization (OSPAAL) which is based in Havanna.
 China has sought to extend its opposition at the United Nations whenever either AAPSO or WPC extends an invitation to any of the organs to which China is a member.
-While Peking's own opposition is understandable since it is common knowledge that these organizations are heavily subsidized by the USSR and they in turn pursue pro-Soviet policies, herfailure to appreciate the fact that other countries and liberation movements cannot oppose these organizations for "Chinese reasons" sometimes baffle 41 even the closest of China's Afro-Asian friends.
+While Peking's own opposition is understandable since it is common knowledge that these organizations are heavily subsidized by the USSR and they in turn pursue pro-Soviet policies, her failure to appreciate the fact that other countries and liberation movements cannot oppose these organizations for "Chinese reasons" 44 sometimes baffle even the closest of China's Afro-Asian friends.